cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 Doing this will make the code compile fine.

-Bit of an aside here, but: if you have come across the dereferencing operator `*` before, you might wonder why you can't just use that and type `Deskplate{name: *note_copy}`.
-This doesn't work here, because dereferencing is sometimes achieved by making a copy of the variable, and Strings don't implement the copy trait.
-{: .notice}

 ### Converting between notes and moulds, String and &str

 #### &'static str to String: easy peasy